-- The first paycheck for all new employees; - The first two (2) paychecks for employees who hold limited-term positions (as defined in Policy 3060); - Severance checks; - When an employee's banking situation has been temporarily disrupted; - Where a legal barrier exists to direct deposit; - As requested by the County Attorney's Office; or - When administratively necessary, as determined by the Director of Financial Services Finance Director or a designee.
+The first paycheck for all new employees.

+- The first two (2) paychecks for employees who hold limited-term positions (as defined in Policy 3060 Employee and Position Types). - Severance checks. - When an employee's banking situation has been temporarily disrupted. - Where a legal barrier exists to direct deposit. - As requested by the County Attorney's Office. - When administratively necessary, as determined by the Finance Director or a designee.

-Requests for an exception to the direct deposit requirement must be submitted to the Payroll Unit within the Financial ServicesFinance Department.
-The Director of Financial ServicesFinance Director or a designee will determine whether to grant or deny such requests.
-Paychecks excepted from the direct deposit requirement will be delivered as specified in Policy 2253 Payroll Distribution.
+Requests for an exception to the direct deposit requirement must be submitted to the Payroll Unit within the Finance Department.
+The Finance Director or a designee will determine whether to grant or deny such requests.